An Introduction to Acoustic Barriers

 Our Jakoustic® acoustic barriers and acoustic gates were specifically designed to deliver good noise reduction performance, sustainability and security and importantly, to blend in with the surrounding environment.

 The original Jakoustic® timber acoustic barrier system was first introduced in 2004, featuring our unique ‘tuning-fork’ posts.
 This design has been adapted and evolved to suit different applications and is available in a number of versions to provide solutions for a wide variety of noise problems.Get a product quote

-This landmark achievement allows us to make an appropriate Declaration of Performance in relation to a number of characteristics defined in the ZA annex of EN 14388:2005, in support of the CE marking of its Jakoustic® Commercial & Highways barriers as road noise reducing products under the EU Construction Products Directive and Regulation 305/2011.
+This landmark achievement allows us to make an appropriate Declaration of Performance in relation to a number of characteristics defined in the ZA annex of EN 14388:2005, in support of the UKCA marking of its Jakoustic® Commercial & Highways barriers as road noise reducing products.

 To request a copy of the Declaration of Performance, please contact our sales team.